 Leverage existing security.
 In addition to firewalls and VPNs, the WLAN will be required to fit within your existing security infrastructure.
 Consider these points in making it all work together:

 - Access control lists on intranet servers and routers can block connections from the WLAN--or may need to be extended to allow the WLAN connections.

 - DHCP servers can be reused to supply WLAN addresses.
 Since WLANs aren't inherently trustworthy, reservations can bind IPs to known MAC addresses.
 This isn't foolproof or highly scalable, so be selective.
 For example, reserve AP and server addresses.

 - Creating a new user list for your WLAN--even a small one--introduces yet another database to maintain.
 Seek solutions that leverage existing user/device credentials and authentication databases.
 Make sure your WLAN authentication scheme doesn't put existing authentication credentials at risk.

 - Wireless adapters create new avenues of attack.
 Reuse desktop security measures like personal firewalls, AV scanners and file encryption to harden stations.
-PDAs may require different software but shouldn't be overlooked.
+Mobile devices may require different software but shouldn't be overlooked.

 Integrate wireless networks and devices with existing management infrastructure.
 Determine if APs, stations and WLAN software should be inventoried, configured and monitored by solutions already in place and if new wireless management tools feed your existing supervisory systems.